Karen J. Rooney, Ph.D.

 Behavior Management

-There are also general assumptions that must be recognized
+behavior.
+There are also general assumptions that must

 1. Behavior is learned.